powerdns-operator/PowerDNS-Operator/docs/introduction/faq.md

 # FAQ

+## General Questions

-## Can I use PowerDNS-Admin and PowerDNS Operator together?
+### Can I use PowerDNS-Admin and PowerDNS Operator together?

-No, the operator only supports the official PowerDNS API.
-The PowerDNS-Admin project implements its own specific API on top of PowerDNS's API.
-There is no issue if you want to use both projects together, but the operator can only rely on the official API.
-You may notice issues if you try to use PowerDNS-Admin to manage the same resources as the operator.
+**Yes, but with caution.** The operator only supports the official PowerDNS API, while PowerDNS-Admin implements its own custom API.
+Both can coexist, but avoid managing the same resources with both tools to prevent conflicts.

-## Can I manage multiple PowerDNS servers with a single operator?
+### Can I manage multiple PowerDNS servers with a single operator?

-No, the operator is designed to manage a single PowerDNS server.
-If you need to manage multiple PowerDNS servers, you will have to deploy multiple instances of the operator in multiple Kubernetes clusters, each one managing a different PowerDNS server.
+**No.** The operator is designed to manage a single PowerDNS server.
+For multiple servers, deploy separate operator instances in different clusters.

-This may be technically possible in the future, but it is not a priority for the project.

-## Can I set an interval to check for drifts between the PowerDNS server and the Kubernetes resources?

-The operator will not loop on each resource to check if it is in sync with the PowerDNS server.
-It will only react to events (create, update, delete) on the resources.
-If you update the resources, the operator will update the PowerDNS server accordingly.
-If you delete the resources, the operator will delete the resources from PowerDNS.

-This should be relatively easy to implement in the future if needed, allowing the user to choose a loop interval to remediate potential drifts.
+### Does the operator check for configuration drift?

+**No.** The operator only reconciles on Kubernetes events (create, update, delete).
+It does not periodically check for drift between Kubernetes resources and PowerDNS.
+This feature may be added in future versions.

+## Technical Questions

+### What happens if I delete a zone that has records?

+The operator will delete the zone from PowerDNS, which removes all records in that zone.
+Additionally, due to Kubernetes owner references, all RRSets and ClusterRRSets that reference the deleted zone will be automatically deleted from Kubernetes as well.
+This cascading deletion ensures that orphaned records don't remain in the cluster.

+### Can I use the operator with PowerDNS Recursor?

+**No.** The operator only works with PowerDNS Authoritative Server.
+The Recursor does not have the same API for zone and record management.

+### How do I handle DNS propagation delays?

+The operator manages the PowerDNS server configuration but does not control DNS propagation.
+Consider TTL values and upstream DNS server configurations for propagation timing.

+## Troubleshooting

+### My zone shows "Failed" status

+Check for:
+- Duplicate zones with the same FQDN
+- PowerDNS API connectivity issues
+- Invalid zone configuration (nameservers, etc.)
+- PowerDNS Operator logs

+### My records are not being created

+Check for:
+- Referenced zone exists and is healthy
+- No duplicate records with the same name and type
+- PowerDNS API permissions
+- Record format (especially for CNAME, MX, SRV records)
+- PowerDNS Operator logs